IntersectMBO/ouroboros-consensus/docs/website/contents/for-developers/HandlingBlocksFromTheFuture.md

 These problems can be solved by wiping out the `VolatileDB` in this situation.
 However, note this is an extremely rare situation: the clock of the node would have to have been set quite far in the future, as shutting down a node and restarting it already takes a significant amount of time.

 In the future we might delete blocks from the future from the `VolatileDB` to improve the user experience and robustness of the initialization logic.
+For now it does not seem worthwhile to handle that rare case.
+(Downstream/bidirectional peers will disconnect from such a node, but only until enough time has passed that its `VolatileDB` does not contain blocks from the future anymore.)

 # References